 "Tomomi was one of the first RGDs I met during DesignThinkers.
-As luck would have it, she was on the Education Committee I joined soon after.
+As luck would have it, she was on the Education Committee, which I joined soon after.
 I have had the great privilege of serving on the Committee with her all these years.
-Now, as chair of the Committee, I continue to appreciate her commitment, effort and approachable personality.
-She has led our sub-committees with great success and is always open to engaging and supporting our Committee initiatives where possible.
-Tomomi deserves recognition for her volunteer work and I am glad to have the opportunity to celebrate it." — Faron Dawe RGD, Chair, Education Committee.
+Now, as Chair of the Committee, I continue to appreciate her commitment, effort and approachable personality.
+She has led several sub-committees with great success and is always open to engaging and supporting Committee initiatives.
+Tomomi deserves recognition for her volunteer work and I am glad to have the opportunity to celebrate Tomomi's contributions." — Faron Dawe RGD, RGD's VP of Education & Chair of the Education Committee.

 How long have you been volunteering with the RGD and in what capacity?

-After my RGD Certification in 2017, I want to get involved and volunteer right away.
-I started with student portfolio reviews and then got involved in the RGD events like leading studio tours, organizing design social events and one of my favourite events was mentoring teams at Designathon.
-As I got more involved, I saw myself wanting to do more for the design community and was invited to join the Education Committee which I have been a part of since 2018.
-I assist with various design education related initiatives and develop programs to get more design students and educators get connected, be recognized and get the resources they need.
+After my RGD Certification in 2017, I wanted to get involved and volunteer right away.
+I started with student portfolio reviews and then got involved in RGD events like leading studio tours, organizing design socials and participating in one of my favourite events, as a Team Mentor for a Designathon.
+As I got more involved, I saw myself wanting to do more for the design community and was invited to participate on the Education Committee, which I joined in 2018.
+I assist with various education-related initiatives and develop programs to help design students and educators get connected, be recognized and access resources they need.

-I am most proud of leading and building the Creative Directions Career Development Conference in 2021 and 2022.
+I am most proud of leading and building the virt Creative Directions Career Development Conference in 2021 and 2022.
 Working with a team of creatives to brainstorm ideas for an event that would bring value to designers in all stages of their career was a creatively challenging task.
-After all the hardwork, planning and discussion, it was greatly rewarding to see the event unfold.
-It was even more gratifying to have received positive feedback on the event!
+After all the hard work, planning and discussion, it was greatly rewarding to see the event unfold.
+It was even more gratifying to receive such positive feedback on the event!

 What is the most surprising/unexpected thing to come out of volunteering with the RGD?

-Friendships and connections that went beyond my province, discipline and career journey.
-Volunteering with the RGD gives me an opportunity to meet creatives with such vast backgrounds and experiences.
-I have learned so much along the way from my peers and they’re all very open to connect, help and share.
-Mentoring young designers and leading teams have also helped me grow more as a designer and hone many essential skills in my career.
+I have made friendships and connections that go beyond my province, discipline and career journey.
+Volunteering with the RGD gives me an opportunity to meet creatives from such vast backgrounds and experiences.
+I have learned so much along the way from my peers and they’re all very open to connecting, helping and sharing.
+Mentoring young designers and leading teams has also helped me grow as a designer and hone many essential skills beneficial to my career.

-What have you learned about the industry since volunteering for the RGD?I learned that our competitive industry can be isolating and lonely at times, even more so working from home during the pandemic.
-The RGD has opened me up to a community that is willing to share, give and has made me more proactive in reaching out to fellow creatives to see how they are doing.
-It made me realize the importance of a supportive and collaborative community.
+What have you learned about the industry since volunteering for the RGD?Our competitive industry can be isolating and lonely at times, even more during the pandemic.
+The RGD has opened me up to a community that is open to sharing, and this has made me more proactive about reaching out to fellow creatives to see how they are doing.
+It has made me realize the importance of a supportive and collaborative community.